rh-messaging/qdr-shipshape/test/smoke/interioredge/README.md

 # Interior and Edge meshes

-Deploys two interior router meshes (running in distinct namespaces, within the same context).
+Deploys two interior router meshes (running in same namespace, within the same context).
 Two edge routers will connect to each interior mesh.

 The network topology would be like: